 The Palais Niederösterreich holds a special place in Viennese history as the site of a revolution, birthplace of a republic, and host to famous musicians.

 - 16th-century palais redesigned in the 19th century

 - Some gothic and renaissance areas still preserved inside

-- Rarely open to the public except at the Easter/Christmas markets and other special events
+- Rarely fully open to the public except at the Easter/Christmas markets and other special events

 The building itself traces its origins to the early 16th century, when the original house was converted for use as a Vienna base for representatives from the province of Lower Austria (German: Niederösterreich).

-- A gothic chapel with its beautifully-shaped rib vaults
+- A gothic chapel with beautifully-shaped rib vaults

 - An original renaissance chamber from 1572 with its carved wooden portal, giant caryatids, and a stunning wooden ceiling replete with gilded coats of arms from the reign of Emperor Maximilian II